limosky/mFSK/README.md

 ### mFSK Modem
 A 2FSK and 4FSK Modem based on the Horus FSK Modem designed by David Rowe and Brady O'Brien.
+I have changed things around a bit, by using a Dynamic Library for the fsk and horus API's.
 I'm using the Netbeans IDE and have included the export so you can import and compile any changes.

-You can also just burst the ZIP (for example on a Raspberry Pi) and type ```make```.
+You can also just burst the ZIP's (for example on a Raspberry Pi) and type ```make``` for each of the packages.

 The KISS FFT has been highly modified to use the C99 complex syntax instead of all the macros and artificial complex structure.
+I'd like to replace that with a DFT/IDFT.
+FFT is kind of an over-kill.

-I also added in the real forward, and inverse KISS FFT functions that are also converted to complex syntax.
-This real part is untested so far.
+I also added in the "real" forward, and inverse KISS FFT functions that are also converted to the complex syntax.

-I have changed things around a bit, by using a dynamic library for the fsk and horus api's.

 #### Build Instructions
 First copy the ```libfsk.so``` and ```libhorus_api.so``` files to ```/usr/local/lib```